andyatkinson/blog/_posts/2017-03-31-delayed-job-web-maintainer.md

 ---
 layout: post
-title: "Help needed: Maintainer for Delayed Job Web"
+title: "Help Needed: Maintainer for Delayed Job Web"
-date: 2017-03-31 13:00
+date: 2017-03-31
 comments: true
-categories: [Ruby]
+tags: [Ruby, "Open Source"]
 ---

 In a past job we used [delayed_job](https://github.com/collectiveidea/delayed_job) to process background jobs.
 [Delayed Job Web](https://github.com/ejschmitt/delayed_job_web) is a UI for Delayed Job.
 We need help finding a new maintainer for Delayed Job Web!